Last Updated on: May 29, 2026

 - Adjust your targeting if the traffic source is misaligned with your product

+Set a timeframe for the fix and re-run the analysis.
+For teams working on checkout friction, McGaw’s conversion rate optimization framework covers the most impactful fixes.
 Did it work?
 Did users complete the step more often?
 If not, you now have clarity on whether the issue was your hypothesis or somewhere else.

+This framework is more powerful in practice than it sounds in theory.
 The difference between finding a revenue leak in days versus weeks compounds when you consider how many leaks are happening at any given time in a complex funnel.

-McGaw is running a webinar that walks through a live ecommerce funnel analysis, including how to set up the MCP integration, ask the right AI questions, and prioritize which leaks will produce the fastest impact.
+Watch McGaw’s webinar that walks through a live ecommerce funnel analysis, including how to set up the MCP integration, ask the right AI questions, and prioritize which leaks will produce the fastest impact.
+If your funnel feels inefficient, or if you’re curious what AI-connected analytics looks like in practice, it’s worth an hour of your time.

 Or if you’d prefer a direct conversation about what’s happening in your funnel, McGaw offers a complimentary Growth Systems Assessment, a diagnostic that identifies where revenue is leaking and which changes will produce the fastest impact.